robinvandenbogaard/catanjr-es-cqrs/README.md

 systems.
 This project brings two fun things together!

+## Quickstart

+- Start an axon server.
+See `src/main/docker/docker-compose.yaml`
+- Run the application from class `CatanjrApplication`
+- Make a post request `curl -X POST http://localhost:8080/game` (this will start a fixed new game)
+- Goto http://localhost:8080/ to play a game.
+You control both players.

+To reset the game, reset axon by clicking on the reset event store button at http://localhost:8024/ and creating a new game with the post request.
+I'll add some buttons to make this easier eventually.

 ## Event Sourcing (ES)

 This project sets out to use ES for the games that are being played.
 Allowing for any future metrics based on events